dyninc/oci-dns-migration-script/README.md

 ## Primary zones

 In order to migrate a primary zone, the script executes a zone transfer (AXFR) and will therefore require transfers to be allowed to the public IP address of the machine running the script.
-This is enabled in the "external nameservers" section of your Dyn Managed DNS account .
+This is enabled in the "external nameservers" section of your Dyn Managed DNS account.
 Details and steps can be found on https://help.dyn.com/using-external-nameservers/

 For help determining your public IP you can go to http://checkip.dyndns.com/

 ## Secondary zones

-If a secondary zone is associated with a tsig key in Dynect, the tsig key will need to have already been re-created in OCI with the same name for the script to migrate the secondary zone.
-If the tsig key was created in a compartment other than the one in to which the zone will be migrated, there is a command line option, --tsig-key-compartment, which can be used to specify which compartment the tsig key is in.
+If a secondary zone is associated with a TSIG key in Dynect, the TSIG key will need to have already been re-created in OCI with the same name for the script to migrate the secondary zone.
+If the TSIG key was created in a compartment other than the one in to which the zone will be migrated, there is a command line option, --tsig-key-compartment, which can be used to specify the compartment of the TSIG key.

 ## Help

-**The default compartment the zone will be migrated to is the root of your OCI tenancy.
-Users can use call pass a -h or --help (or see below) to add additional arguments such as compartment ocid.**
+**The default compartment the zone will be migrated to, is the root of your OCI tenancy.
+Users can pass -h or --help (or see below) to add additional arguments such as compartment ocid.**

 ```
 _Migrate a zone from Dyn Managed DNS to OCI DNS